Rachana-Kaparthi/RISC-V/README.md

         add a0,a4,zero //store the final result to a0 so that it can be read by main program ret
 ```
+  - Command used to compile the program is `riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o 1to9_custom.o 1to9_custom.c load.S`.
+  - To view to disassemble and view the object file in readable format, we use `riscv64-unknown-elf-objdump -d 1to9_custom.o|less`.
+  - To run we use spike which is a RISC-V simulator, following is the command `spike pk 1to9_custom.o`.

 </details>